glenasmith/pluralsight-primeng/README.md

 # AgileTimes

-Welcome to the Sample app for my Pluralsight Course "Building Beautiful Angular Applications with PrimeNG".
+Welcome to the Sample app for my Pluralsight Course [Building Beautiful Angular Apps with PrimeNG](https://app.pluralsight.com/courses/angular-apps-prime-ng).

+The course was officially released on Thursday, Aug 24, 2017.

 I'll keep this page updated with breaking changes as the course ages.